airnomad1/any-env/README.md

-# npm-config
+# anv-env
-Node module to maintain configurations in a .env file for different environments.
+Node module to maintain configurations in a .env or .json file for different environments.